getadvice/getadvice.github.io/about.md

 ### How does it work?

 Search through the list of people by looking at their skills and knowledge to find someone that matches your needs.
 You can look at their Blog, LinkedIn profiles, or Twitter to find out more about her/him.
-It's important to pay attention to their location and languages to make sure you timezones or languages won't be a problem.
+It's important to pay attention to their location and languages to make sure your timezones or languages won't be a problem.
 Once you find the right candidate, **schedule a call** with her/him.
 All candidates publish their calendars with possibles dates and times when they are available.
 After that, she/he will confirm the appointment and sent you a link to a videoconference platform to have the call.

 ### Do I have to pay for the advice?